Research Experiences for Undergraduates Program

 The focus of the REU site is interdisciplinary research across biological levels.
 Pairs of participating students will work in interdisciplinary research teams and explore related research questions from different perspectives.
 Example projects include microbial biofilm assembly and DNA damage response, behavioral and molecular aspects of immunity, and mitochondrial DNA inheritance in developing oocytes.
 Students will participate in joint workshops on ethics and responsible conduct of research, proposal writing, presentation of talks and posters, applying to graduate school, and career opportunities in science.
 At the end of the program, students will present their research in a summer research symposium.
 Students will be housed in new dorms on our beautiful campus in the heart of Boston.
 The effectiveness of the training program will be assessed with a common web-based tool used by all REU programs funded by the Division of Biological Infrastructure (Directorate for Biological Sciences).

 Students will learn how research is conducted, and many will present the results of their work at scientific conferences.
 Students will use techniques at the cutting edge of biological research to answer new questions, and will enhance their abilities to lead and perform in research teams.

 The REU program is open to all undergraduate students who are citizens, nationals, or permanent residents of the United States.
 Students from underrepresented groups, from schools with limited opportunities for research, and with military backgrounds including cadets, reservists, and returning veterans, are encouraged to apply.

-Approved by NSF
+Pending approval by NSF